bkuri/vfab/docs/workflows/core-workflows.md

-# ploTTY Core Workflows
+# vfab Core Workflows

-**Purpose:** Step-by-step guides for the essential ploTTY operations that users perform daily.
+**Purpose:** Step-by-step guides for the essential vfab operations that users perform daily.

 ---